clelandlab/quick/docs/API References/experiment.md

 e.eval_config(v)
 ```

-Perform variable insertion and then config overwriting, generating `self.config` from the template `quick.experiment.configs[self.key]`
+Perform variable insertion and then config overwriting, generating `self.config` from the template `quick.experiment.configs[self.key]`.
+This function use `self._var` as global variables when evaluating strings.

 **Parameters**: